A Nuclear Interferometer for Ultra-Light Dark Matter Detection: Conclusions

 In particular, nuclear interferometry could offer a unique opportunity to probe scalar couplings of ULDM to gluons and quarks, with a sensitivity exceeding existing and proposed experiments over a range of frequencies.
 Employing the nuclear clock in this way complements its usage in nuclear-atomic optical clock frequency comparisons, with the peak sensitivity moving towards more theoretically motivated regions of parameter space.
 Although by no-means fully optimised, this proposal highlights the important role which $^{229}$Th could play in future searches for new physics, motivating a broader investigation into its potential capabilities both within interferometry and beyond.

 \acknowledgments{ This work is supported by the CERN Quantum Technology Initiative.
-We are incredibly grateful to Leondardo Badurina and Thomas Hird for discussions regarding the challenges of using sources with short excited state lifetime in atom interferometry and to Sebastian Ellis for raising the issue of magnetic field noise after submission of V1, reflected in the extended discussion in this V2.
-We also thank Dennis Schlippert, Marianna Safranova, Masha Baryakhtar, Gilad Perez and Ekkehard Peik for invaluable feedback on early versions of this manuscript, Michael Doser for discussions on the nuclear clock and John Carlton for insight into the AION experiment and gravitational gradient noise.
+We are incredibly grateful to Leondardo Badurina and Thomas Hird for discussions regarding the challenges of using sources with short excited state lifetime in atom interferometry and to Sebastian Ellis for raising the issue of magnetic field noise after submission of V1, reflected in the extended discussion in V2.
+We also thank Dennis Schlippert, Marianna Safronova, Masha Baryakhtar, Gilad Perez and Ekkehard Peik for invaluable feedback on early versions of this manuscript, Michael Doser for discussions on the nuclear clock and John Carlton for insight into the AION experiment and gravitational gradient noise.
 We thank Jeremiah Mitchell for discussions regarding the treatment of noise sources and Nathaniel Sherrill and Abhishek Banerjee for details on the analyses of atomic clock comparison experiments.
 HB acknowledges partial support from the STFC HEP Theory Consolidated grants ST/T000694/1 and ST/X000664/1 and thanks other members of the Cambridge Pheno Working Group for useful discussions.
-EF acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2123 QuantumFrontiers – 390837967, and via the SFB/CRC 1227 (DQ-mat) -- Project-ID 274200144 -- of the DFG. }
+EF acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2123 QuantumFrontiers – 390837967, and via the SFB/CRC 1227 (DQ-mat) -- Project-ID 274200144 -- of the DFG.
+This work has been partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 491245950. }